PreSales & Sales Career Coaching

 A job in tech sales is known for its high-pressure environment.

-You must meet demanding sales targets and quotas, which can lead to stress and burnout.
+You should meet demanding sales targets and quotas, which can lead to stress and burnout.

 You should also know that selling technology isn't the same as marketing a retail product.
 You may think that the ability to sell appliances is an attribute.
 However, selling tech products requires a different set of skills and knowledge.